fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ![alt text](image-5.png)

-At this point I hear you say: "That is great Fabrice, but we still built just one VM Fabrice, why we went through all of that trouble..?" - Fair point.
+At this point I hear you say: **"That is great Fabrice, but we still built just one VM Fabrice, why we went through all of that trouble..?"** - Fair point.

 Let's build two VM-s...

 Before we can do that though, lets think about one thing: do we really need a separate `resource group` , `virtual network`, `subnet` for each future VM-s?
 Likely not, so do come changes on the modules:

-- REMOVE these from the `linuxvm\main.tf` and add these to `linuxvms\main.tf`
+- MOVE these from the `linuxvm\main.tf` and add these to `linuxvms\main.tf`

 ```terraform
 resource "azurerm_resource_group" "example" {